 2. May Cause Liver Damage

 Regular alcohol consumption may have harmful effects on the liver.
-Studies show that a daily intake of 30 to 50 grams of alcohol over a period of five years can cause liver disease.
-Additionally, it may also cause the deposition of fat in the liver and lead to liver cirrhosisi XA chronic liver condition characterized by permanent damage of the liver tissues and caused due to hepatitis or alcohol abuse. .
+Studies show that a daily intake of 30 to 50 grams of alcohol over a period of five years can cause liver disease (7).
+Additionally, this enjoyment drink may also cause the deposition of fat in the liver and lead to liver cirrhosisi XA chronic liver condition characterized by permanent damage of the liver tissues and caused due to hepatitis or alcohol abuse. .

 3. May Increase Blood Pressure

-Research shows that alcohol consumption can elevate blood pressure levels.
+Research shows that alcohol consumption can elevate blood pressure levels (7).
 Even moderate consumption is thought to elevate blood pressure levels over time.

-Note: Although studies may not mention vodka specifically, they are clearly indicating the potential negative effects of alcohol consumption.
+Note: Although studies may not mention vodka side effects specifically, they are clearly indicating the potential negative effects of alcohol consumption.
 Considering vodka has significant amounts of alcohol, it can exert negative effects if consumed regularly or in excess.
+There is also a common myth revolving around vodka’s side effects for males, claiming that it causes infertility.
+Even though this is a myth, anecdotal studies show that excessive alcohol consumption may have a negative impact on testosterone levels and sperm production.

 Frequently Asked Questions